HTTPArchive/almanac.httparchive.org/src/content/en/2019/third-parties.md

 <!--```<insert table of metric 05_10>```-->

-While much could be said about every individual provider's popularity and performance impact, this more opinionated analysis is left as an exercise for the reader and other purpose-built tools such as the previously mentioned [third-party-web](https://thirdpartyweb.today).
+While much could be said about every individual provider's popularity and performance impact, this more opinionated analysis is left as an exercise for the reader and other purpose-built tools such as the previously mentioned <a hreflang="en" href="https://thirdpartyweb.today">third-party-web</a>.

 ## Usage patterns